KashifUrRehman88/softoo-assignment/README.md

 Making API Calls by postman :-

-**Pre-Req step :- If you have an OAuth 2.0 token, you can make authenticated API calls to this Spring Boot application.**
+**Pre-Req step :- If you have an OAuth 2.0 token  (https://www.youtube.com/watch?v=v8j2lvjCAZc), you can make authenticated API calls to this Spring Boot application.**

 **1. Get All User**